7 deadly marketing sins

 No other discipline, other than IT, has changed so dramatically over the last decade than marketing.
 New strategies and solutions are constantly evolving, making common practices obsolete.
-The marketing technology market has exploded from just 150 tools in 2011 to well over 8,000 today and is worth over $30 billion.
+The marketing technology market has exploded from just 150 tools in 2011 to over 11,000 today and is worth over $30 billion.
 It grew 4,500% in 8 years!
 Chief Marketing Officers now spend more on technology than Chief Information Officers.
 So why are executives and sales leaders so unhappy with marketing performance?
 Every one of those tech tools companies will pitch their wares claiming they can do it all for you.
 But these vendors are not accountable for the results.
 You are.
 Unless you have all sorts of extra time on your hands as a small business owner, simply keeping up with marketing tech is a chore.
 And many of these tools certainly aren’t helping drive more revenue.

 What’s missing?
 We’re not talking about customers!